SasankaDidula/VoiceChatBot/Readme.md

-# Simple audio recorder demo
+# Simple Voice command Chat Bot

 This simple little project records audio in the the browser and get the response from a chat bot.